News

 UBC's Research Commons offers consultations, workshops, collaborative spaces for studying, research projects, hosting presentations, a Digital Scholarship Computer Lab, expertise on Data Analysis Citation Management and GIS, and more.

-SCARP PhD student Wes Regan co-authors paper, "‘Sensemaking’ climate change"
+SCARP PhD student Wes Regan co-authors paper on psycho-social challenges of climate action

 Pagination